Piano Concerto No. 4 (Rachmaninoff): Jazz

 Many have noted Rachmaninoff's inspiration from George Gershwin's Rhapsody in Blue, a piece for piano and orchestra completed in 1924, only three years before Rachmaninoff finished his own.
-His presence at the premiere of the Gershwin Rhapsody on February 12, 1924 is well known.
-Sometimes less remembered is that he was a faithful and longtime enthusiast of Paul Whiteman's jazz orchestra, which hosted the premiere, even sending his daughter the Whiteman orchestra's newest records every month.
+Though he was unable to attend the premiere of the Gershwin Rhapsody on February 12, 1924 due to a prior recital engagement at the Ararat Temple, Kansas, Missouri that same evening, he attended other performances of Gershwin's piano and orchestra works including Concerto in F, Second Rhapsody, Variations on I Got Rhythm, and eventually Rhapsody in Blue in the 1920s and 30s.
+Sometimes less remembered is that he was a faithful and longtime enthusiast of Paul Whiteman's jazz orchestra, which hosted the Rhapsody in Blue premiere, even sending his daughter the Whiteman orchestra's newest records every month.
 He also listened to orchestral jazz by both the black jazz orchestras then playing regularly in New York — those of Fletcher Henderson and Duke Ellington — and later became a devoted enthusiast of pianist Art Tatum.
 Tenor John McCormack remembered Rachmaninoff himself playing jazz for his own amusement.

 These jazz elements, most felt, were not consistent with Rachmaninoff's previous brooding and dark themes.
 What they failed to realize was that, though some aspects of the concerto had roots in Imperial Russia, the piece had been written mainly in New York, and finished in Western Europe.
 The composer was a sharp, intelligent and sensitive man who had naturally been affected by the sights and sounds of the country in which he had resided for the last several years.
 Any romantic aura had long dissipated.